Should You Take Social Security at Age 62?

 - Your spouse still works and has earned income which may cause a larger portion of your Social Security benefits will be taxed if you start your benefits before your full retirement age.
-If your income, and tax rate, will be lower in a few years, by waiting to collect Social Security you can draw a larger benefit and keep more of it.
+If your income and tax rate will be lower in a few years, by waiting to collect Social Security you can draw a larger benefit and keep more of it.

 - You have a long life expectancy.
 In general, the longer your life expectancy, the longer you should wait to begin drawing on Social Security.
-There is no benefit, however, to waiting until past age 70 to begin.
+You'll receive no benefit, however, from waiting until past age 70 to begin.

 Reasons to Take Social Security at Age 62